gbmhunter/blog/content/programming/algorithms-and-data-structures/algorithm-time-complexity/index.md

 * `\( \Omega(f(n)) \)` describes the **lower bound** in complexity
 * `\( \Theta(f(n)) \)` describes the **exact bound** in complexity

 `\( \mathcal{O}(f(n)) \)` (Big-O) is the most commonly used complexity, as we are normally interested in the worst case computational cost/memory usage when choosing/designing an algorithm.
-Note that you even when using Big-O, you can still talk about average-case and worst-case scenarios, but this is referring to the quality of the inputs.
+Note that you even when using Big-O, you can still talk about average-case and worst-case scenarios, but this is referring to specific inputs and algorithms states which cause the algorithm to perform more poorly than usual.

 Normally, we use Big-O notation to describe time complexity (computational cost).
 Basically, it's a big `\( \mathcal{O}() \)` with brackets, and inside the bracket you write how the time complexity scales with the input.
 The input is usually called `\( n \)`, and usually represents the "number of things/elements/objects" the algorithm has to deal with.